minhquoc0712/DCT-2D-filter/README.md

 ## Test
-RUn `test_dct_denoising` in the `src` folder to test the correctness of the denoising algorithm.
-It is a simple test that set the threshold to zero.
+Run `test_dct_denoising` in the `src` folder to test the correctness of the denoising algorithm.
+It is a simple test that sets the threshold to zero.
 Then the output and input image should be the same.

 ## References